 The program opens the sport of cycling to youth of all backgrounds and abilities and provides a pathway of opportunities for youths to progress from beginners to national bike racers.

 The spectrum of athletes have experienced success under Connie's leadership.
 The LA84 Foundation is very proud to support her efforts."
-Anita DeFrantz, President LA84 Foundation, International Olympic Committee Board Member, USOC Board Member
+Anita DeFrantz, former President LA84 Foundation, International Olympic Committee Board Member, USOC Board Member

 The Start Line Program